qartik/.github/workstreams/Dynamic_Qubit_Allocation_Arrays.md

 ## Working Group & Getting Involved

 Members: TBD

-Chair: TBD
+Chair: Kartik Singhal

-If you would like to contribute to the workstream, please contact \<insert contact\>.
+If you would like to contribute to the workstream, please contact [@qartik](https://github.com/qartik).

 ## Schedule

-- Launch date: TBD
+- Launch date: October, 2025
-- Estimated end date: TBD
+- Estimated end date: March, 2026
-- Meeting schedule and/or channel(s) of communication: TBD
+- Meeting schedule and/or channel(s) of communication: Monthly

 ## Status & Discussions

-The work and status are tracked in the form of a GitHub issue \<insert link\>.
+The work and status are tracked in the form of a [GitHub issue](https://github.com/qir-alliance/qir-spec/issues/58) in the QIR Spec.
 We encourage comments, inputs, and discussions on that issue.

 The GitHub issue is labeled as `Approved` after approval by the steering